JohannesOberpriller/Oberpriller-et-al-2021/Code/README.md

 - justify_approximation.R: a simulation scirpt, for justification of the approximation for the likelihood.
 - check_error_distribution.R: sample script to check if statistical or structural error are dominating

-More detailed information can be found in the subfolders *Scripts should be run via the source button in Rstudio and can not be run within jobs, as working directory changes*
+More detailed information can be found in the subfolders  <br>
+*Scripts should be run via the source button in Rstudio and can not be run within jobs, as working directory changes*